peijin94/peijin94.github.io/_posts/2016-11-16-talk-about-GPU-calculate.md

   thumb: GTX.jpg
 ---

-# On the endless way of OPTIMIING
+# On the endless way of OPTIMIZING